halcha/blog/_posts/2017-11-01-nurseconnect-project.markdown

 ![an insitu mockup of NurseConnect from the perspective of support services](/blog/assets/images/p5-1-vad.png)
 ![an insitu mockup of NurseConnect from the perspective of a Nurse](/blog/assets/images/p5-2-vad.png) This led to a software based approach with feedback being captured through emotional recognition software for Nurses who chose to opt-in.
 This was supported as it maintained the benefits of a feedback system for stress alleviation without causing any interference in a Nurse's usual workflow.
 At our graduation the team was awarded the HCI award for excellence in service design.

-### Promotion

-We created a video explaining the final solution [here](https://youtu.be/Yx6J1pdz-AQ).

-Thanks for reading!
-If you’d like to read more thoughts on design work, head back to the portfolio [here](/).